dEhiN/SD-Training-Master/online-platforms/coursera/projects/build-your-portfolio-website-with-html-and-css/README.md

 # CourseraProject--BuildPortfolioWebsiteHTMLCSS

-Created for the Coursera Project _Build Your Portfolio Website with HTML and CSS_.
+This is a repo created for the Coursera project _Build Your Portfolio Website with HTML and CSS_.